NASA-IMPACT/veda-docs/user-guide/scientific-computing/ssh.md

 ### Setup ssh keys on your JupyterHub server

-You need to put some ssh public keys in `~/.ssh/authorized_keys` after you start your JupyterHub server and have completed the [setup of your private keys on your local machine](#setup-your-local-.sshconfig).
+You need to put some ssh public keys in `~/.ssh/authorized_keys` after you start your JupyterHub server and have completed the [setup of your private keys on your local machine](#setup-your-local-sshconfig).

 1. Launch a server from the [VEDA JupyterHub home page](https://hub.openveda.cloud/) if you don't already have one running.
 2. Open a terminal in JupyterLab
-3. Run the following commands, replacing <YOUR-GITHUB-USERNAME> with your github username:
+3. Run the following commands, replacing `<YOUR-GITHUB-USERNAME>` with your GitHub username:

    ```bash
    mkdir -p ~/.ssh